habpanel/habpanel/doc/index.md

 The [HABPanel]({{base}}/addons/ui/habpanel/readme.html) user interface is installed by default when choosing any initial setup package, and allows the creation of user-friendly dashboards, particularly suited for (e.g. wall-mounted) tablets.
 These dashboards can be designed interactively in the embedded designer, rather than using configuration files.

-Despite being similar, dashboards are not related to sitemaps, and can be designed independently; however, they rely and act on [items]({{base}}/concepts/items.html) which must therefore be [defined]({{base}}/configuration/items.html) first.
-The [demo setup package]({{base}}/configuration/packages.html#demo-package-sample-setup), available for installing when starting openHAB for the first time, defines a series of sample items and configures HABPanel with a comprehensive set of dashboards to showcase a possible end result (the same as the one installed on the [openHAB Demo Server](https://demo.openhab.org/){:target="_blank"}, which can be modified without risk of breaking anything: it's the best way to discover HABPanel's features.
+Despite being similar, HABPanel's dashboards and [sitemaps]({{base}}/configuration/sitemaps.html) are separate concepts, and can be designed independently as they aren't related to each other; however, they rely and act on [items]({{base}}/concepts/items.html) which must therefore be [defined]({{base}}/configuration/items.html) first.
+The [demo setup package]({{base}}/configuration/packages.html#demo-package-sample-setup), available for installation when starting openHAB for the first time, defines a series of sample items and configures HABPanel with a comprehensive set of dashboards to showcase a possible end result.
+It's the same as the one installed on the [openHAB Demo Server](https://demo.openhab.org/){:target="_blank"}, and it may be modified without risk of breaking anything: it's the best playground to discover HABPanel's features.

 ## Concepts